sinavarasina/TUBES1-STIGMA-GREEDY/README.md

 ## ii.
 Requirements

-1. Clone this repository and move to the root of this project's directory
+1. Clone this repository and move to the root of this project's source directory

     ```
-    git clone https://github.com/sinavarasina/Tubes1_MakamNazarick.git && cd Tubes1_MakamNazarick
+    git clone https://github.com/sinavarasina/Tubes1_MakamNazarick.git && cd Tubes1_MakamNazarick/src/
     ```

 2. Install dependencies